Bilmis/Smart-Network-CDS-Algorithm/README.md

-# Optimal Algorithm- Minmal Connected Dominating Set in Split Graphs
+# Optimal Algorithm- Minimal Connected Dominating Set in Split Graphs

 This repository is dedicated to testing and developing algorithms for finding a minimal dominating set(MCDS) in a random graph.
 Currently, the algorithm is designed for **small, undirected, and unweighted graphs** and is not yet optimized for performance.